OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 If any of the terms below are not defined in this Privacy Statement or the OST, they have the definitions below.

 **General**.
-When a customer tries, purchases, uses, or subscribes to Enterprise and Developer Products, or obtains support for such products, Microsoft collects data to provide the service, including uses compatible with providing the service, provide the best experiences with our products, operate our business, and communicate with the customer.
+When a customer tries, purchases, uses, or subscribes to Enterprise and Developer Products, or obtains support or professional services with for such products, Microsoft collects data to provide the service, including uses compatible with providing the service, provide the best experiences with our products, operate our business, and communicate with the customer.
 For example:

 *   When a customer engages with a Microsoft sales representative, we collect the customer’s name and contact data, along with information about the customer’s organization, to support that engagement.
 *   When a customer interacts with a Microsoft support professional, we collect Device and Usage data or error reports to diagnose and resolve problems.
 *   When a customer pays for products, we collect contact and payment data to process the payment.
 *   When a customer receives communications from Microsoft, we use data to personalize the content of the communication.
+*   When a customer engages with Microsoft for professional services, we collect the name and contact data of the customer’s designated point of contact and use information provided by the customer to perform the services that the customer has requested.

 The Enterprise and Developer Products enable you to purchase, subscribe to or use other products and online services from Microsoft or third parties with different privacy practices, and those other products and online services will be governed by their respective privacy statements and policies.